National Events

 Canada Cup Regatta Technical Package

-Discover rowing with a rowing club in your province for National Come Try Rowing Day!
+Discover rowing at an RCA Member Club in your province this June for 2024 National Come Try Rowing Day!

 2023 was the biggest National Come Try Rowing year to date, with rowing clubs across the nation welcoming people of all ages, abilities and experience to try the sport of rowing.